sperfu/scFAN/README.md

 If you use our tool, please cite our work: Fu L, Zhang L, Dollinger E, Peng Q, Nie Q, Xie X. [Predicting transcription factor binding in single cells through deep learning](https://advances.sciencemag.org/content/6/51/eaba9031).
 Sci Adv.
 2020 Dec 18;6(51):eaba9031. doi: 10.1126/sciadv.aba9031.
 PMID: 33355120.

 ## Acknowledgement
 We referenced some of the codes from our lab's previous work [FactorNet](https://www.sciencedirect.com/science/article/pii/S1046202318303293) (here is the link to its [codes](https://github.com/uci-cbcl/FactorNet)) in the data preprocessing part and data generating structure, so we would like to thank for Daniel Quang's work and contribution.

+## Other git reference
+scFAN is also available at UCI Xie Lab, see website at [scFAN](https://github.com/uci-cbcl/scFAN).